 Check some of the characteristics a 2 ½ year old going on 3 experiences as well as those of 3 ½ year olds.
 One trait that’s somewhat common between the two ½ years is the desire to do things the way they want.
 But instead they see a lot of road blocks put up with a parent (or caregiver) saying Do THIS!
 Don’t do THAT!

 (Goodness we’re back to signs.
 This time the 5 Man Electric Band’s Signs, signs everywhere a sign!)

 A Slight Change in Presentation…

-Another tip I’d offer preschool parents was a way to convert confrontations or meltdowns into cooperation by asking rather than requesting.
+I’d offer another tip to preschool parents as a way to convert confrontations or meltdowns into cooperation.
+And that was for parents to simply change from asking to requesting.
 What’s the difference between asking and requesting?
 It’s subtle but huge for parents.
 I’ll illustrate by way of example.

 Problem: Child needs to get into the car

 Parent asks: “Will you want to get into the car now please?”

 Child may respond with “Okay” in which case there’s no problem—YAY!
 But more often than not you’ll get “No.” Then where are you?
 You really didn’t want to give him an option, but in reality you did.
 Not only that, you got an answer.
 And as you try to cajole them into changing their mind or out-and-out force them they feel you:

 2. It’s okay to try to change someone’s answer.